 - What constitutes high-quality and low-quality content

-- Which types of domains or pages require high levels of E-A-T (like YMYL* sites)
+- Which types of domains or pages require high levels of E-E-A-T (like your money or your life — YMYL — sites)

 - How to compare the mobile experience of a website to the desktop experience